AldieNightStar/Daiku/README.md

 # Daiku
-Daiku - byteCode interpreter miniframework
+Daiku - byteCode interpreter miniframework for Java

 # What is for
 You can create your own bytecode interpreter in java as easy as breath :)